ohdsi-studies/BipolarMisclassificationValidation/README.md

 - Publications: **-**
 - Results explorer: **-**

-This study applies and evaluates a simple score model to OMOP CDM data that predicts which newly diagnosed MDD patients will be diagnosed with bipolar within the next 1 years
+This study applies and evaluates a simple score model to OMOP CDM data that predicts which newly diagnosed MDD patients will be diagnosed with bipolar within the next 1 year.

 ## Code to Install